splunk/splunk-operator/docs/Examples.md

 ```

 To create a standalone search head that uses your indexer cluster, all you
-have to do is add an `indexerClusterRef` parameter:
+have to do is add an `clusterMasterRef` parameter:

 ```yaml
 cat <<EOF | kubectl apply -f -